-Mura's Hydro-PRT process is a complementary solution to sit alongside traditional mechanical recycling, processing waste plastics that cannot currently be recycled.
+Mura's Hydro-PRT® process is a complementary solution to sit alongside traditional mechanical recycling, processing waste plastics that cannot currently be recycled.
 A commercially viable alternative to incineration and landfill for end-of-life plastics.

-Our global technology roll-out plan is underway, with the first commercialscale recycling site set to open mid-2024.
+Our global technology roll-out plan is underway, with the first commercial scale Hydro-PRT® facility commencing operations in 2025.

-ReNew ELP, United Kingdom
+Mura Wilton, United Kingdom

-The first site to utilise Hydro-PRT is ReNew ELP in in Wilton, Teesside, Northeast England.
-This first facility will produce 20,000 tonnes of recycled, liquid hydrocarbons annually and is expected to be operational by mid-2024.
-The site has capacity to expand to over three times this initial size.
-ReNew ELP is a wholly owned subsidiary of Mura Technology.
+The first facility to utilise Hydro-PRT® is Mura Wilton, located in Teesside, North East England.
+This first facility, producing 20kta of circular hydrocarbons will be operational in 2025.
+The site has the capacity to expand to over three times this initial size.
+Mura Wilton is a wholly owned subsidiary of Mura Technology.
 See page 18 for further details.